HazyResearch/meerkat/docs/source/guide/dataframe/_selection.rst

     This is **not** supported in Meerkat.
 Instead you should chain the indexing operators together.
 For example, ``df["label"][2]``.
 In general, you should index the column first and then the row.
 Doing it in the reverse order could be wasteful, since the other cells in the row would be loaded for no reason.

+.. admonition:: Copy vs. Reference

+    See :doc:`copying` for more information.

+    You may be wondering whether the rows returned by indexing are copies or references of the rows in the original DataFrame.
+    This depends on (1) which of the selection strategies above you use (``slice`` vs. ``Sequence[int]`` vs. ``Sequence[bool]``)  and (2) the column type (*e.g.* :class:`PandasSeriesColumn`, :class:`TensorColumn`).

+    In general, columns inherit the copying behavior of their underlying data structure.
+    For example, a :class:`TensorColumn` has the copying behavior of a NumPy array, as described in the `Numpy indexing documentation <https://numpy.org/doc/stable/reference/arrays.indexing.html>`_.
+    See a more detailed discussion in :doc:`copying`.